edelvarden/material-fox-updated/README.md

 5. Save the file and restart Firefox to apply changes

 Using these custom css files can separate your changes from the source project and you can easily backup your files and don't worry about overwriting your changes if you want to update or reinstall the main files.

-You can also find pre-made color schemes in the `color-schemes` folder in this repo.

 #### Available variables